DandyQi/MaskedCRF/ReadMe.md

 # Introduction
+Conditional Random Field (CRF) based neural models are among the most performant methods for solving sequence labeling problems.
+Despite its great success, CRF has the short- coming of occasionally generating illegal sequences of tags, e.g. sequences containing an
+“I-” tag immediately after an “O” tag, which is forbidden by the underlying BIO tagging scheme.

-Masked Conditional Random Field (Masked-CRF) is an easy to implement variant CRF that impose restrictions on candidate paths during both training and decoding phases.
+To tackle this problem, we propose Masked Conditional Random Field (Masked-CRF), an easy to implement variant CRF that masks illegal transitions during CRF training, eliminating illegal outcomes in a principled way.

-Masked CRF approach, formally given in Algorithm 1.
+The algorithm for our Masked CRF approach:

 ![avatar](docs/pseudocode.png)

-An example of transition matrix and the decoded path for CRF / Masked CRF:
+An example of the transition matrix and the decoded path for CRF / Masked CRF:

 ![avatar](docs/masked_transition_matrix.png)

+An comparison of the decoded path for CRF / Masked CRF:

 ![avatar](docs/CRF_decode_path.png)

-For more detail, refer to our paper:
+More details can be found in our paper:

 [Masked Conditional Random Fields for Sequence Labeling](https://arxiv.org/abs/2103.10682)